davutkara/dval/README.md

 user.address.country_code === undefined || user.adress.country_code === null ? '+90' : user.address.country_code
 // Returns +90
 ```
-It is solution for problem 1, but not problme 2.
+It is solution for problem 1, but not problem 2 .
 Because if adress is undefined, same uncaught typeerror.

 So the funciton is controll from top to sub properties and it is more readable.